emrhAkgl/cstring/README.md

 The string structure is currently 72 bytes in size on 64-bit GNU/Linux due to the function pointers it contains.
 I have to put up with this to give an OOP approach to the string structure.

+If you have any suggestions or comments, please feel free to write to my e-mail address below.

 ## Installation

 You can download the library directly from